beelaineo/sk-code-challenge/README.md

 - [ ] Set up pages & views for Products, Collections, and Pages.
 These should just render the document's title and a "back to home" link.
 - [ ] Deploy your project to Vercel

+**When you are done,** push your changes back to your forked repo and send us a link!

+Thanks 😊